rescipy-project/spym/docs/installation.rst

 Installation
 ============

-You can install spym with pip:
+You can install spym in your system through pip:

 .. code-block:: bash